 The coronavirus pandemic has, for the time being, changed the way that every business operates.
-The induction day is likely long gone as are informal lunches with the team.
-That doesn’t mean that you get no benefits from starting a job or continuing a job with social distancing in place.
+While some employers are seeing a return of staff to the workplace, for many the induction day is likely long gone as are informal lunches with the team.
+That doesn’t mean that you get no benefits from starting or continuing a job with social distancing in place.
 That said, everyone will be different and your environment, distractions and processes will change the way you experience working from home.
 These are just some of the beneficial arguments to consider:

 You are future proof

 If nothing else, the pandemic has been a wake-up call for businesses.
 According to the Office for National Statistics, only 5% of the UK workforce mainly worked remotely, with a quarter occasionally working from home, in 2019.
-The Business Impact of Coronavirus Survey conducted between the end of March and early April 2020, puts the figure at around 48% that have moved to remote working.
+A report into coronavirus and the social impacts on Great Britain by the Office for National Statistics found that more than one in five people had worked exclusively from home in the second week of August 2020.
 This shift has required time and money investment, policy changes and business adjustments that are not going to be forgotten lightly.
 Adapt now, use technology as your ally, not your enemy, and you’ll be well placed for the future job market.